ZEISS-PiWeb/PiWeb-Api/_pages/SDK/v2.0/02-netsdk.md

 {{ site.headers['bestPractice'] }} Use our sample application for better understanding

-On nuget you find a [C# demo application](https://www.nuget.org/packages/Zeiss.IMT.PiWebApi.Sample/) which provides an overview about the use of the most .NET SDK methods.
+On Github you find a [C# sample application](https://github.com/ZEISS-PiWeb/PiWeb-Training) which provides several lessons about the use of the most .NET SDK methods.
-For proper usage of this sample application:

-1. Create a WindowsForms project named 'PiWeb_HelloWorld'
-2. Add PiWebApi.Sample nuget package

 {% include_relative 021-general.md %}